Death Doula & End-of-Life Guide

 Death Doulas provide non-medical support to individuals who are approaching the end of their life and their families and friends, depending on the kinds of agreed upon relationship or services they have entered into.

 Sometimes this means the Death Doula visits with the person who is dying and holds whatever kind of non-judgemental space they need in that moment: to cry, to be angry, to express their peace, to socialize and enjoy being in company, to process the complex emotions and challenges of nearing-death.
-Sometimes, the End-of-Life Doula may support the person or loved ones with the creation of a memory-keeping item, such as a voice recording, a scrapbook, or other keepsake.
-Death Doulas have a range of support they can offer, though the terms may very by Death Doula.

 What is an End-of-Life Coach?